 The lone Monterey Cypress at 300 Moncada Way is a spectacular tree whose roots have caused $21,000 worth of damage to sewer pipes, the sidewalk and adjacent driveway/garage over the past fourteen years.
 And its roots now extend over 30 feet under the foundation of the adjacent home on Paloma Avenue.
+The tree seems to be causing a lot of trouble and economic damage, all of which the homeowner will most likely have to fund.
+When sewer pipes get damaged, it is the responsibility of the homeowner to ensure they’re fixed and functioning well.
+To understand more about sewer lateral, click here to learn more.
+It’s probably in the best interest of this homeowner to remove this tree before any more damage occurs.

 With the long-time homeowners (the house last traded hands in 1977) upon whose property the Cypress grows having applied for a permit to remove the tree and been denied, a public hearing was held in July.
+They were willing to pay for the tree service removal sacramento, just like they’ve paid for the damages that it has caused.
+However, they are going to have to keep fighting to remove the tree.

 According to Urban Forestry staff, however, the tree is healthy and sustainable with a good canopy and ‘fair’ structure, which happens to be leaning, below.
 And as such, the City deemed the tree significant and denied the homeowners’ request to remove the tree.